Starting in a New Role…

 - We will have reference customers that support our new strategy in each super region

 I would then create a list of actions that I believed would drive progress to achieve these outcomes.

-On this list I would have things like:
+On the Recommended Initiatives & Actions list I would have things like:

 - Resolve internal competing efforts on products and clarify product and service roadmap

 - Improve our sales enablement function (list top 3 ideas…)